Diophantine Equations, Combinatorics, Analysis in Number Theory

 Mathematika Special Issue:

 We are pleased to announce that Mathematika will publish a special issue in honour of Trevor Wooley, edited by Bob Vaughan and Joerg Brüdern.
 We warmly encourage all participants to consider contributing.
-Further details will be provided closer to the time of the meeting.
+Submissions can be made here and any queries should be directed to mathematika@lms.ac.uk.
 Please note that all submissions will be refereed.

 Programme: